iq-motion-control/iq-module-communication-doc/docs/manual/manual_angle_control_mechanisms.rst

     | Angular Displacement:  3.14
     | Linear Displacement:  0.63

+.. _Maximum Angular Speed:

 Maximum Angular Speed
 ++++++++++++++++++++++++++++
 Vertiq servo modules define a value called *Angular Max Speed* :ref:`in the Multi Turn Angle Control Client <multi_turn_table>` which is the maximum travel speed permitted during all commanded module motion.
 All angle commands are bound by this value, and **will not** exceed it. *Angular Max Speed* is the angular speed at which the module will attempt to complete Control Angle as well as Control Linear Displacement commands.
-For example, if *Angular Max Speed* is set to 50 rad/s, then a Control Angle of 25 rad will take about 0.5 seconds.
+For example, if *Angular Max Speed* is set to 50 rad/s, then a Control Angle of 25 rad will take about 0.5 seconds (assuming that the module starts at 0 rad of displacement).

 In regards to Trajectory commands, the module remains bound by Angular Max Speed.
 Suppose you set a trajectory to move by 100 radians (from any starting point) over 5 seconds.
 You'd expect an average velocity of around 20 rad/s.
 If, however, your Angular Max Speed is set to 10, your